rivolli/mfe/README.md

 # mfe: Meta-Features Extractor for Meta-Learning
 [![Travis-CI Build Status](https://travis-ci.org/rivolli/mfe.svg?branch=master)](https://travis-ci.org/rivolli/mfe)

 The `mfe` package is designed to extract meta-features from datasets.
 The meta-features can be understood as characterization measures able to describe datasets to support recommendation systems based on Meta-learning (MtL).
 The package contains the standard and the state of the art characterization measures with the goal to improve the MtL experiments and also guide the complexity dataset understanding.
-In the current version, only classification datasets are supported, however, we plan support regression datasets in the future versions.

 ## Measures